Christian Vande Velde: 2007–2011

+Vande Velde won the 2008 Tour of Missouri.

 Vande Velde crashed out of the 2010 Giro d'Italia on the third stage with a suspected clavicle break.
 Coincidentally, in 2009 he was forced out of the Giro after a crash, also on stage three.
 Vande Velde withdrew from the 2010 Tour de France upon completing the second stage, with two broken ribs.
 The crash was caused by oil leaking from a fallen television motorcycle.